 If you're in the mood for a lively coffee spot with quirky decor and a garden patio, then Cahoots on Selby is for you.
 Cahoots prides itself on being a place of inclusion and lets customers provide input on the shop's interior design.

-Where are you getting your coffee?
+What's your go-to coffee spot?
 No, really, we want to try it out.
-Let us know where your favorite brew is by connecting with us on Twitter or Facebook.
+Let us know where your favorite brew is by connecting with us on Facebook, Instagram or Twitter using the hashtag #MYSAINTPAUL.